Post-Masters Certificate in Academic Nursing Education

 Join us Today!

-Applications for the Spring 2019 semester (which begins in January) will be accepted until December 17.
+Applications for the Summer 2019 semester (which begins in May) will be accepted until April 29, 2019.

 Students admitted to the program will be required to meet the admission standards of both the UTC Graduate School and the School of Nursing.
 Persons wishing to obtain post-master’s certification in academic nursing education must hold a Master of Science in Nursing (MSN) degree.